alex2060/HyperWiki/README.md

-# Dockerized App: Hyper wiki
+# Dockerized App: Hyper Wiki
-#thanks a thanks to https://github.com/Alejandroacho/DockerizedAppTemplate for the docker template
+#Thanks a thanks to https://github.com/Alejandroacho/DockerizedAppTemplate for the docker template

 All we be in one Docker container that will be already setted up to just start With ths hyper wiki